daymade/tiktok-whisper/README.md

 ./v2t download xiaoyuzhou -p "https://www.xiaoyuzhoufm.com/podcast/61e389402454b42a2b06177c"
 ```

-### Run fast-whisper with a Python script
+### Run faster-whisper with a Python script
-There are two Python scripts for batch audio transcription:
+There are two Python scripts for audio transcription:

-- whisperToText.py: Transcribes audio files in a single directory.
+- whisperToText.py: Transcribes a single audio file or audio files in a single directory.
 - whisperToTextParallel.py: Transcribes audio files in multiple subdirectories in parallel.

 Before running the scripts, please install the required Python packages by running the following command in the project root directory: